Emilsone/Emilsone/README.md

 ## Profile

-Detailed-oriented Front End developer with 2+ years of experience working with HTML, CSS, Tailwind, JavaScript, VueJs, and Git.
+Detailed-oriented Front End developer with good years of experience working with HTML, CSS, Tailwind, JavaScript, VueJs, and Git.
 Worked on single and collaborative projects, with a focus on landing page and website development.

 ## Core Technologies